missTam/Library-App/README.md

 # Code Properties

 - Database design and implementation
-- Data read from a spreadsheet into database
+- Data read from a spreadsheet into a database
 - Backend implementation of CRUD operations on a database
 - Models, Controllers and Repositories
 - Connection pool